ecrucru/anticrux/README.md

 #### Available options

 - `Debug` : this option is reserved for the developers to track all the issues that may arise during the use of the engine.
+If the option is not activated by default, the log is not effective until the option is turned on with the relevant instruction `setoption`.
+In other words, you may miss the few first UCI messages.
 - `Precise Score` : if the move is forced, a deep analysis doesn't occur unless you activate this option.
 It slows down the engine but you get a better evaluation of the score.
 - `Skill Level` : the level is the difficulty of the game.
 The higher, the bigger the memory footprint.
 - `UCI_Variant` : it defines the chess variants supported by the engine.